percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 - [EVEREST-921](https://perconadev.atlassian.net/browse/EVEREST-921) - We have resolved an issue that prevented users from logging in immediately after logging out.

-- [EVEREST-947](https://perconadev.atlassian.net/browse/EVEREST-947) - While attempting to uninstall Percona Everest, the process failed.
+- [EVEREST-947](https://perconadev.atlassian.net/browse/EVEREST-947) - While attempting to uninstall Percona Everest, an error occurred which prevented the uninstallation process from completing successfully.
 The issue has now been resolved.

 - [EVEREST-948](https://perconadev.atlassian.net/browse/EVEREST-948) - The actionable **Alert** button was not visible in the dark theme.
 The issue has been resolved now.